 As you can probably imagine, the questions we ask as we develop our characters can go on forever.
 Answering one will just open the door to even more questions, answers, and discoveries about your character.

 It’s always a good idea to come up with even a basic character development/details sheet before writing this character into a story.
-If they are going to be a round character (one that grows and develops as the story goes) rather than a static character (one whose personality changes very little if at all), then you will need to know enough about them to write them doing and saying things they would actually do.
+If they are going to be a round character (one that grows and develops as the story goes) rather than a static character (one whose personality changes very little if at all), then you will need to know enough about them to write them into a story.

 It’s a rare creature indeed that you’re going to see an arm amputee have an occupation as a hairdresser unless they have an awesome prosthetic....Oh!
 A hairdresser with a prosthetic!
 Who has a secret!
 BAM.
 Main character material.
 See?
 More characterization!

 But then their personality will help you decide if a hairdresser is still something that they would do.
 Are they outgoing and love to chat?
 Just love hair no matter how much they talk?
 As you doodle, it'll come to you; trust me.

 - What is your main character’s usual routine?